COUNCIL RULES 2012-2016

 I. The Council President shall preside at Council meetings.
 The Council shall designate a member as the Presiding Officer Pro-Tem, otherwise known as the Majority Leader.
 In the absence of the Council President, the Majority Leader shall preside.
-If both are absent, a Presiding Officer shall be appointed by the Council President or Majority Leader from among the Council membership.
-Should either fail to appoint a Presiding Officer, an acting Presiding Officer shall be selected by the Council from among its own membership.
-A salute to the flag and a recitation of the Pledge of Allegiance shall precede the commencement of all Court of Common Council meetings.
+If both are absent, a Presiding Officer shall be appointed by the Council President from among the Council membership.
+Should the Council President fail to appoint a Presiding Officer, an acting Presiding Officer shall be selected by the Council from among its own membership.
+A recitation of the Pledge of Allegiance shall precede the commencement of all Court of Common Council meetings.

-Pursuant to Chapter IV, Section 5 of the City Charter, the Council shall meet regularly on the second and fourth Monday evenings of each month at seven o’clock p.m., except that its rules may provide for only (1) regular meeting in each of the months of July and August.
-Said regular meeting to be held on the second Monday evening of each of those two months at 7 p.m.
+Pursuant to Chapter IV, Section 5 of the City Charter, the Council shall meet regularly on the second and fourth Monday of each month at seven o’clock p.m., except that there shall be only (1) regular meeting in each of the months of July and August on the second Monday evening of each of those two months at 7 p.m.

 II.
 A quorum will consist of at least five members of Council.

 III.
 It shall be the responsibility of the Council's Presiding Officer to preserve order

 and decorum at all meetings and to take such steps as are necessary to maintain order so as to facilitate the procedures of Council business.
 The Presiding Officer may speak on all questions without thereby losing the right to vote and shall decide questions of order subject to appeal to the Legislative and Legal Advisor or in the absence of the Legislative and Legal Advisor, the designee of the Corporation Counsel.